tomjadams/scala-workshop/README.md

     By the time you move on from this section, you should ensure that you've completed the entire pricing calulator example.

-2. Finch
+1. Finch

     Finch is the HTTP framework we use.
 We'll turn the pricing calculator into a HTTP API.

     * [Setup](./doc/finch/01-setup.md)
     * [Futures](./doc/finch/02-futures.md)

-3. GraphQL
+1. GraphQL

     We'll take the Finch API that we built, and make turn it into GraphQL API.

+1. Fetch

+    We'll going to extend the code we've been building, to add a caching layer, using the [Fetch](http://47deg.github.io/fetch/) library.

-4. How the iOS API works
+1. How the iOS API works

     We'll then cover the iOS API, what it does, how it works, how it's built.
 Things like: